-While there are controversial findings regarding the effects of estrogen and progesterone on repolarization parameters,25 testosterone seems to play a major role in the susceptibility to repolarization-related tachyarrythmias.26 Furthermore, few studies explored QT interval as a none-invasive method measuring inhomogeneities in ventricular recovery, with high levels of interrelated dispersion associated with an increased incidence of VA.27,28 While some studies showed that in postmenopausal women estrogen replacement therapy increased QT interval,29 other studies showed that estrogen replacement therapy did not affect QT dispersion.30,31 Given the interconnectivity between the HPG-axis and the ANS, the cardiac responsivity to stress has been investigated through the inclusion of sex hormones and ANS biomarkers.
+Although there are controversial findings regarding the effects of estrogen and progesterone on repolarization parameters,25 testosterone appears to play a major role in one’s susceptibility to repolarization-related tachyarrythmias.26 Furthermore, a few studies have explored QT interval as a non-invasive method for measuring inhomogeneities in ventricular recovery, with high levels of interrelated dispersion associated with an increased risk of VA.27,28 Whereas some studies have shown that estrogen replacement therapy increases QT interval in postmenopausal women,29 other studies have shown that estrogen replacement therapy does not affect QT dispersion.30,31 Given the interconnectivity between the HPG axis and the ANS, cardiac responsivity to stress has been examined by measuring sex hormones and ANS biomarkers.
 Studies have emphasized the important role of estrogen in reducing the risk for cardiac and vascular morbidity.32–34 Del-Rio and colleagues examined estrogen administration in menopausal women exposed to stress.
-They found that estrogen administration modified the cardiovascular and catecholamine response to mental stress.35 In comparison, Pico-Alfonso and colleagues examined the role of estrogen on cardiac and HPA-axis activity, and stress responsivity across different phases of the menstrual cycle of healthy women.
-Their findings did not show a clear buffering of estrogen in cardiovascular response to acute stressors.36 In sum, the role of sex hormones in the association between the ANS and VA is yet to be revealed through systematic investigation, and careful control for hormonal profile, with the inclusion of various age groups and hormonal status (e.g., the inclusion of oral contraceptive users).37
+They found that the administration of estrogen modified the cardiovascular and catecholamine responses to stress.35 In comparison, Pico-Alfonso and colleagues examined the role of estrogen on cardiac and HPA axis activity, as well was on stress responsivity across different phases of the menstrual cycle in healthy women.
+Their findings did not show a clear buffering effect of estrogen in cardiovascular responses to acute stressors.36 In sum, a clear picture of the role of sex hormones in the association between the ANS and VA has yet to be revealed; a systematic investigation which carefully controls for hormonal profiles and includes various age groups and hormonal statuses (e.g., oral contraceptive users and non-users) is needed.37

-Behavioral mechanisms linking psychosocial factors to VAs.
+Behavioral mechanisms linking psychosocial factors to VAs

-The behavioral mechanisms explaining the association between the psychosocial risk factors and VA include adverse lifestyle behaviors such as smoking, poor diet, alcohol consumption, and physical inactivity.14 Beside these adverse behaviors, the role of individual differences in behavioral response to stress have been studies in relation to cardiovascular diseases.38,39 For example, Sgoifo and colleagues found a close relationship between the degree of autonomic/neuroendocrine arousal and the pattern of behavioral adaptation to psychosocial stressors.40
+The behavioral mechanisms that explain the association between psychosocial risk factors and VA include adverse lifestyle behaviors such as smoking, poor diet, alcohol consumption, and physical inactivity.14 Besides these adverse behaviors, the role of individual differences in behavioral responses to stress have been studied in relation to cardiovascular diseases.38,39 For example, Sgoifo and colleagues found that there was a close relationship between the degree of autonomic/neuroendocrine arousal and patterns of behavioral adaptation to psychosocial stressors.40

-Consistent with health behavior models linking personality traits to health,41,42 certain personality traits may manifest in health practices that indirectly influence cardiometabolic risk.43–47 For instance, components of the Stability meta-trait48–53 Neuroticism (positively), Agreeableness (negatively) and Conscientiousness (negatively), have each been associated with health behaviors such as substance use, imprudent diet, and physical inactivity.54,55 Moreover, the latter of these, sedentariness, is a well-established correlate and predictor of the metabolic syndrome, which suggests that physical inactivity could contribute to associations between Stability and cardiometabolic risk.56
+Consistent with health behavior models linking personality traits to health,41,42 certain personality traits may manifest in health practices that indirectly influence cardiometabolic risk.43–47 For instance, components of the personality “meta-trait” of stability48–53 have been found to be associated with health behaviors such as substance use, imprudent diet, and physical inactivity.
+In particular, neuroticism is positively associated with the aforementioned behaviors, whereas agreeableness and conscientiousness are negatively associated.54,55 Moreover, physical inactivity or sedentariness, is a well-established correlate and predictor of the metabolic syndrome; this suggests that physical inactivity may contribute to the associations found between the stability meta-trait and cardiometabolic risk.56